CarkHT/CarkHT.github.io/docs/teacher/reference/response_area_components/index.md

 ### Reorder

 It is possible to reorder response areas within the part using the "drag and drop" feature.
-It works in the same way as reordering of parts.
+It works in the same way as reordering parts.

 ### Delete Response Area